-- Customization – There are many available plugins for Drupal that make it easy to customize.
+- Customisation – There are many available plugins for Drupal that make it easy to customise.
 You can also edit the root files which is important for developers.

 - High performance – Pages on Drupal load more quickly when compared to Joomla or WordPress because it’s less resource-intensive so you can use it on a lower end server.